 The dominance of the Old White Man stems from the work of the past.
 The past required process, discipline, systematic management that focused on productivity, order, structure and processing.
 The industrial era demanded the types of leaders who could maintain these systems in rigid order to deliver reliable, stable and consistent results.
 Managing in this environment appears to be the anchor skill of the Old White Man.

 Now the ‘future of work’ (or as I call it: today’s work) is calling for something different.
 We are able to leverage technology to maintain the discipline and process.
 We have robots, powered by ever more powerful computers, to run the systematic pieces of our business.
 The new leadership gap isn’t about processes, it is personal.
 We need leaders who can motivate and drive highly diverse teams of creative thinkers.
-We need leaders who can inspire their people to break the moulds the old system relied on.
+We need leaders who can inspire their people to break the molds the old system relied on.
 We need emotionally intelligent leaders who can swim through the chaos with love and compassion, delivering on results in spite of the uncertainty.

 Modern leadership requires emotional intelligence, empathy, compassion, adaptability and curiosity.
 So where do we find the pockets of leaders who have these skills?